Uthagsvagen/openai_conversation_plus/README.md

 OpenAI Conversation Plus registers as a Home Assistant Conversation agent and follows the official Conversation API flow.
 It:

-- Builds a system prompt with knowledge of your exposed entities
+- Builds a system prompt with your custom instructions
+- **Automatically includes all exposed entities** in the system context (sent only once per conversation to save tokens)
-- Sends messages to OpenAI (Response API or Chat Completions)
+- Sends messages to OpenAI using the Responses API exclusively
 - Streams or returns the final response
 - Executes custom tools (functions) to call Home Assistant services when appropriate